Original Medicare, parts A and B, covers many medically necessary surgeries, including shoulder replacement surgery.

 Medicare Advantage costs include monthly premiums, copays, coinsurance, and deductibles.
 These costs vary among plans, and plan rules may require a person to use in-network providers.
 A person can use this tool to find a plan.

 Advantage plans put a yearly cap on expenses.
 Once someone’s healthcare costs exceed this cap, they do not pay any additional amount for Medicare-approved services.

 Part D costs also include monthly premiums, copays, coinsurance, and deductibles.
 The costs differ among plans.
 A person’s costs also depend on several factors, such as the particular drugs they take and whether they get them from in-network providers.

 Monthly premiums are the only expense associated with Medigap plans.

 This website can help a person find a Medigap policy.

 The shoulder is a ball-and-socket joint, where the ball is the head of the upper arm bone, and the socket is a concave part of the shoulder blade.

 In shoulder replacement surgery, a doctor removes the damaged parts of the shoulder joint and replaces them with artificial parts.
 There are two types of surgery: replacement of the ball alone, or replacement of the ball and socket.

 Shoulder replacement surgery is an option when suggested activity changes and medications do not relieve pain.
 Doctors consider it a safe, effective means of helping someone with a damaged shoulder joint to resume everyday activities.

 Doctors repair some damaged shoulder joints with arthroscopic surgery, while they repair others with open surgery.
-Arthroscopic surgery involves making small incisions, so it is less invasive and requires a shorter recovery period than open surgery.
+Arthroscopic surgery involves making small incisions, so it is

 The following are common types of shoulder surgery: